The Buckwheat Saga Continues!!!

-- The David Susskind Show then threw to a commercial where we got a fake ad for The Enquire where they highlight a bunch of crazy upcoming stories about the tabloid haunted celebrities from the day.
+The David Susskind Show then threw to a commercial where we got a fake ad for The Enquire where they highlight a bunch of crazy upcoming stories about the tabloid’s haunted celebrities from the day.

-- Club Doolittle is a fake ad for a club owned by Eddie Murphy as an interestingly weird character that threw me off because it has absolutely nothing to do with Dr. Doolittle but is a pretty funny sketch because it gets to a point where everyone but Eddie breaks character to mess around to try and get him to break character as well which he does and spends the rest of the sketch trying to recover.
+Club Doolittle is a fake ad for a club owned by Eddie Murphy as an interestingly weird character.
+This character threw me off because it has absolutely nothing to do with Dr. Doolittle but is a pretty funny sketch, especially as it gets to a point where everyone but Eddie breaks character to mess around to try and get him to break character as well which he does and spends the rest of the sketch trying to recover.

 We then went down to the Caribbean where we met Eddie Murphy as a Caribbean Gynecologist who is very laid back in an island way when it comes to his profession.

 Musical Youth then return to the stage to perform Never Going To Give You Up.

 Finally, Joan Rivers closes the show by thanking the audience and saying her goodnights.